mingwang-zhong/Calcium-Wave/README.md

 ## Figure 5

 Execute the following scripts to run CUDA codes.
 Here we only give the representative codes.
-Other simulations require to modify the parameters in the CUDA codes.
+For other simulations, simply modify the parameters in the CUDA codes and run again.

 ```bash
 # the reference simulation